 - salt and pepper - to taste

-For the Tacos:
+For the Halibut Tacos

-- ¼ cup lime juice
+- ¼ cup lime juice - freshly squeezed

 - ¼ cup olive oil

-- 3 tablespoons Mexican seasoning mix - (or taco seasoning)
+- 3 tablespoons Mexican seasoning mix - or taco seasoning

-- 2 pounds halibut fillets
+- 1 pound halibut fillets

-- 8 corn tortillas - 6 inches
+- 8 corn tortillas - 6 inches--or flour tortillas if preferred

 - 2 cups red cabbage - shredded